We gather words of wisdom from successful startup founders who recommend avoiding things that do not value-add to the experience of running a startup.

 Rest of the things comes later on when you pass the first stage of evaluation.

-I can’t say about the whole startup team, but the founder atleast shouldn’t loose grip over their existing/potential customers.
+I can’t say about the whole startup team, but the startup founder at least should not lose grip over their existing customers.

 Your customers are the ones who: